stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 At first, I hesitated to do this, and was initially considering jury rigging some sort of two-phase commit with the primary database and a separate embedded/temporary database for the in-progress data.
 But, frankly, it's so much simpler to avoid JTA and just use 1 transaction that, empirically, the one-datasource approach has won me over.

-Having big wins like this with a single ACID data source makes me awfully curious about how people handle similar scenarios with DHTs.
-I love the sexiness of scaling to Amazon-size as much as the next guy, but doing recovery scenarios in application code on top of a DHT seems painful.
-Intra-source resolution (e.g. "merge carts") makes sense, but it is inter-source resolution that I haven't puzzled through yet.
+Having easy benefits like this with a single ACID data source makes me curious about how people handle similar scenarios with DHTs.
+I love the sexiness of scaling to Amazon-size as much as the next guy, but doing recovery scenarios in application code on top of a DHT seems complex--wouldn't it devolve into manual two-phase commit?
+I'm not sure.
+Intra-source resolution (e.g. "merge carts") makes sense, but it is inter-source resolution that I haven't puzzled through yet (e.g. "book order reduced in inventory + book removed from cart").

-I'm still a big fan of starting with a RDBMS for your first few versions and only switching to DHTs when it becomes painfully obvious you need it.
+I favor starting with a RDBMS for your first few versions and only switching to DHTs when it becomes painfully obvious you need it.
 Yes, this is going to involve a massive refactoring of your code to deal with the completely different semantics of a DHT, but I think that is worth the simpler development you'll get up-front.
 And, who knows, you may never need the DHT.

 Testing For Failures
 --------------------

-I don't trust myself to get failure scenarios correct the first time, so I also developed a way to test at least the known points of failure.
+I don't trust myself to get failure scenarios correct the first time, so I also developed a way to test the most likely points of failure.
+A different approach was required to solve two pain points of traditional approaches, such as setting up bad data or using mock objects:

+1. Causing business logic to purposefully fail was difficult because our domain model had lots of validation rules to keep invalid data from getting into the database.
+Making invalid vendor files was easy, but setting up bad data within the database required ugly hacks to turn off validation rules or do manual `INSERTs`/etc.

+2. Mock objects can only fail when going across API boundaries, e.g. into the email API.
+Several of the durability scenarios require testing what happens within an API boundary--e.g. you're in the middle of a method in the `CursorProcessor` class and the power goes out.

-My solution was a class, `TestBreaker`, that was put into the production code to cause failures on demand, but only when in the testing environment, and only when enabled by a unit test.
+My solution was a class, `TestBreaker`, that we made explicit calls to from specific vulnerability points in the production code.
+The `TestBreakers` calls did nothing in production, and in test would throw an exception if explicitly enabled by a unit test.

 So, the `CursorProcessor` had several of these `TestBreakers` declared as constants: